Perth Hills Wine Region

 Millbrook is surrounded by the rich beauty of the Perth Hills

-To protect Millbrook’s pristine environment, modern and sustainable viticultural practices are utilised.
-Vines are planted on undulating slopes to optimise drainage and control growth, with the emphasis being on fruit quality, rather than yield.
+Vines are planted on undulating slopes to optimise drainage and control canopy growth, with the emphasis being on fruit quality, rather than yield.
+The vineyards are irrigated only when required and all of our vines are pruned and picked by hand.

-We don't buy any fruit or veg!
+We don't buy any fruit or vegetables for our restaurant

 Everything that is cooked in the kitchen has been grown from our garden, orchard and olive grove.